Explorations of a vivid landscape created by erosion.

 Providence Canyon State Park is a bit in the middle of nowhere.
 I marked it as a place to visit when I moved to Savannah.
 However, it was a pretty far drive.
 I ended up with some time off and figured it would be a part of a three day trip.
 It was.

-Tune in for my next update where I end up in Southern Portugal.
+Check out my next update where I end up in Southern Portugal!

 or